 Institutes of Technology and Polytechnics provide a very wide variety of technical, vocational and professional education.
 They also do research, particularly applied and technological research.

 There are 18 Institutes of Technology and Polytechnics in New Zealand.
-You can find a directory of Institutes of Technology and Polytechnics on Vocational Education website.
+You can find a directory of Institutes of Technology and Polytechnics on Te Pukenga, the vocational education website.

-New Zealand’s 3 wānanga provide quality education using Māori ways of teaching and learning, and in doing so contribute towards the survival and well-being of Māori as a people.
+New Zealand’s three wānanga provide quality education using Māori ways of teaching and learning, and in doing so contribute towards the survival and well-being of Māori as a people.

 Wānanga also have an ongoing role to play in re-engaging learners into education.
 The iwi that support each wānanga ensure Māori philosophies, principles and approaches are incorporated into the learning environment.